Padnos, Hydro ramp up sorting system

 Photo courtesy of Norsk Hydro

-An automated aluminum scrap sorting plant in Michigan known as Alusort has been started up by joint venture (JV) partners Padnos, Holland, Michigan, and Norsk Hydro of Norway.
+An automated aluminum scrap sorting plant in Michigan known as Alusort has been started up by joint venture (JV) partners Padnos and Norsk Hydro.

-According to metals recycling firm Padnos and metals producer Hydro, the Alusort LLC JV “is digging deeper in the aluminum scrap pile” to supply grades of scrap that can be used by melt shops in North America.
+According to Holland, Michigan-based metals recycling firm Padnos and Norwegian metals producer Hydro, the Alusort LLC JV “is digging deeper in the aluminum scrap pile” to supply grades of scrap that can be used by melt shops in North America.

 “Aluminum is infinitely recyclable, but far too much of it ends up in landfills,” says Duncan Pitchford, president of Hydro Aluminium Metals USA.
 “The new sorting machine allows us to dig deeper in the pile and let more aluminum get a new lease on life.
 Advanced recycling is good for the environment, it’s good for the climate and it’s good for business.”

-Personnel from Padnos are responsible for running daily operations at Alusort LLC, with Hydro personnel “overseeing activities and providing technical support,” according to the Norwegian firm.
+Personnel from Padnos are responsible for running daily operations at Alusort LLC, with Hydro personnel overseeing activities and providing technical support.

-With an annual sorting capacity of 20,000 metric tons of aluminum scrap per year, the HySort process “is important for the production of high-quality, recycled alloys aimed at the U.S. automotive, building and construction, and other key markets,” says Hydro.
+With an annual sorting capacity of 20,000 metric tons of aluminum scrap per year, the HySort process “is important for the production of high-quality, recycled alloys aimed at the U.S. automotive, building and construction, and other key markets,” Hydro adds.

 “We at Padnos are continually investing in new technologies that increase the accuracy and throughput of recycled materials,” says Sam Padnos, manager of nonferrous trading at the family business.